FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/rpc.md

 When starting an RPC calling, all blockchain nodes must respond others except the notification.
 The response represents as a JSON object, using the following members:
 - jsonrpc: A string specifying the JSON-RPC protocol version which must be accurately written as "2.0".
 - result: The correct result field.
 This member must be included when the response is processed successfully, and must not be included when the calling method causes an error.
 - error: Error result field.
 The member must be included in the failure, and must not be included when no error is caused.
-Its parameter value must be an object defined in the [3.3] (#id6) section.
+Its parameter value must be an object defined in the [3.3](#error-object) section.
-- id: Responsive id.
-The member must be contained.
+- id: The member must be contained.
 Its value must match the id value in the corresponding client request.
 If the id of the request object shows errors (such as a parameter error or an invalid request), the value must be null.

 The example format of RPC response package:
 ```